thiruwoww/Thiru-Azure-Project-/README.md

 - Its personal machine 216.209.173.22.
 But in the rule mention the whole network 216.209.0.0/16.

 Machines within the network can only be accessed by Jumpbox.
-- Jumpbox with the IP address 52.149.134.141 with the ansible container can access the Elk server
+- Jumpbox with the IP address 52.149.134.141 with the ansible container can access the Elk server.
+Private ip 10.0.0.7

 A summary of the access policies in place can be found in the table below.